 Mr. Rice was appointed to the Board of Visitors of James Madison University in 2014, and served a four-year term on that Board.
 He declined a reappointment to James Madison’s Board and was then appointed to serve on the George Mason University Board of Visitors, starting in July, 2018.
 He remains on excellent terms and in close contact with James Madison University, with Radford University (where his son is an undergraduate), and has ongoing interests at Johns Hopkins University, New York University, Yale, the University of Virginia, and other institutions of higher education.

-Mr. Rice is a member of the Board of Directors of WETA and the Greater Washington Educational Telecommunications Association, and is on the Advisory Board of the Mason School for Conflict Analysis and Resolution.
+Mr. Rice is a member of the Board of Directors of WETA and the Greater Washington Educational Telecommunications Association, and is on the Advisory Board of Mason's Carter School.
 He has held Board positions for several homeowners associations and volunteer groups.
 He is involved through the Rice Family Foundation (of which he is co-President and a member of the Board) with many educational and other non-profits throughout the United States.
 He works with grassroots political organizations and with community organizers.
 He has been a member and officer of the culinary society “Confrérie de la Chaîne des Rôtisseurs” for 26 years.

 Mark Sickles has represented the 43rd House District – now including Franconia, Kingstowne, Huntington, Lorton, and Ft.
 Belvoir neighborhoods of South Fairfax County – since 2004.
 He currently serves on the Appropriations Committee, including its Higher Education, Transportation, and Health subcommittees, the Health, Welfare, and Institutions Committee, and the Privileges and Elections Committee.
 From 2011 to 2014, he served as chair of the House Democratic Caucus.
 As a part-time legislator, he works full-time for a national marine construction company based in Metropolitan New York.